 1) This toy is fine China… and you are a bull.

 2) Toy should come packaged with glue… ’cause you’re gonna need it.

 4) It’s recommended you leave this toy in the box.
-The only problem is its also recommended you remove this toy from the box and look for glaring manufacture issues.
-When investigating for manufacture errors it is very important to move the joints as little as possible because they’re probably already on the verge of being so loose their useless.
+The only problem is, its also recommended you remove this toy from the box and look for glaring manufacture issues.

-5) Toy is put together well enough where an adult collector can handle it moderately without fretting constantly but for God’s sake, don’t let a child get ahold of it.
+5) Toy is put together well enough where an adult collector can handle it moderately without fretting constantly but don’t let a child get hold of it.
 Toy has numerous potentially fragile spots.
 Joints seem to be loose after very minor handling.
 Some pieces may exhibit excess glue… others seemed to have made it through manufacture without ever getting enough glue.

 6) Toy can withstand extensive handling so long as consideration is given to a few major items.
 It is still recommended children stay far from this toy if you consider it a collector’s item.
 Usually paint-chipping is a pretty significant issue.
 Joint wear seems like a concern sooner than it ought to be.

 7) Toy can handle moderate play but will break eventually.
 Paint chipping can be a problem, joints get loose before too long, and there are a few areas that seem to be frequently in peril of snapping off.

 8) This is a sturdy toy that can handle moderate play and has very few areas that seem to ever be precarious.